sbastrakov/sbastrakov.github.io/README.md

 _Part-time in parallel to other job commitments, all_ @ [University of Nizhni Novgorod](http://eng.unn.ru/):

-- Assisted on and taught short classes on GPU computing at many HPC events _(2011 - 2017)_
 - Assisted on linear programming class as part of PhD studies _(Jan 2014 - May 2014)_
 - Co-developed a suite of test problems and automatic verification system for parallel numerical methods class _(Jan 2013 - May 2014)_
 - Taught algorithms and data structures for international students in English _(Sep 2013 - Dec 2017)_